Ally knows the auto industry, but does it offer the best extended warranty?

 According to our research, Ally’s extended warranty claims process works similarly to most other auto warranty providers.
 The Ally website clearly states that you can take your vehicle for covered repairs to any licensed repair facility or mobile mechanic in the U.S. or Canada.

 As with all extended warranty plans, Ally requires that you obtain prior authorization before performing any repair to be eligible for coverage.

 Per the sample contract on the Ally website, the company may request to inspect the vehicle or ask you to provide more information, including maintenance records, before the repairs are done.

 The Ally website has sample contracts and detailed descriptions of the coverage offered under each plan.
 However, if you are a potential customer looking into buying an Ally extended warranty or researching your third-party options, help is not easily available.
 Since Ally works through participating dealers, Ally advises customers to reach out to their selling dealership with questions and to initiate claims, but customers can also contact Ally directly at 800-631-5590.

-While Ally Financial enjoys an A+ rating from the Better Business Bureau, the company is not accredited with BBB.
+While Ally Financial enjoys an A+ rating from the Better Business Bureau (BBB), the company is not accredited with the BBB.